stackbit-projects/my-blog-85ada/content/pages/posts/a-multi-broker-trading-client-in-elixir.md

 ---
-title: A Multi-Broker Client for Elixir
+title: A Multi-Broker Trading Client for Elixir
 subtitle: >-
   Apparently, Japan is covered in magical and irresistibly cute animal sanctuaries.